 If you suffer an occupational illness or injury on the job and the cause is determined to be compensable under the Virginia Workers' Compensation Act, you may be eligible to retire on work-related disability.
-VRS does not determine whether your disability is work-related; you must file a claim under the act.
-If you apply for work-related disability retirement, you must include a copy of the letter from the Virginia Workers' Compensation Commission approving your claim or a copy of a workers' compensation award letter as well as an accident report, if applicable.
+VRS does not determine whether your disability is work-related.
+You must file a claim under the act and include a copy of the letter from the Virginia Workers' Compensation Commission approving your claim or a copy of a workers' compensation award letter as well as an accident report, if applicable, with your disability retirement application.